Dianne Brooks: 1990s to 2000s

 On October 1, 1996, the Toronto Blues Society announced that she was to share the stage in November that year with artists that included Blues Talent Search winner Robin Banks, rock diva Lee Aaron, Chris Armstrong, Juno nominee Georgette Fry, Melanie Jean, Andrea Koziol, and Jani Lauzon.

 Death and legacy

-Diane Brooks died on April 29, 2005, in Toronto from chronic obstructive pulmonary disease.
+Brooks died in Toronto on April 29, 2005, at age 66, from chronic obstructive pulmonary disease.